Nipple Reduction Surgery Cost & Information Guide

 How is a nipple reduction procedure performed?

-The technique that the surgeon will use to reduce large or puffy nipples will depend on whether patients are only having a nipple reduction procedure, or if patients are having the procedure in combination with another procedure such as an areola reduction or another type of breast surgery.
+The technique that the surgeon will use to reduce large or puffy nipples will depend on whether patients are only having a nipple reduction procedure or if patients are having the procedure in combination with another procedure, such as an areola reduction or another type of breast surgery.

-Below is an overview of what the nipple reduction procedure will involve, from start to finish.
+Below is an overview of what the nipple reduction procedure will involve from start to finish.

 Before undergoing nipple reduction surgery, patients will need to give consent for the procedure.
 Patients will do this by signing a consent form on the day of or before the surgery.
 Once the patient is happy to go ahead with the procedure, the surgeon may draw incision lines with a surgical marker on the chest area to demonstrate where they will be making the surgical incision.

 The patient will move to the operating theatre, where the surgeon will prepare them for the operation.
 They will begin by cleaning the treatment area and draping over a sterile sheet.
-The surgeon will then make an incision; for a nipple reduction procedure, this is usually a circumareolar incision.

-The surgeon will use stitches to secure the nipple into its new position and close the incision.
+The surgeon will use stitches to secure the nipple into its new height and close the incision.
 The surgeon may use absorbable and/or non-absorbable sutures.
 They will then apply a light dressing to help protect the treated area.

 Return to the ward

 Once the surgeon has completed the procedure, patients will move to a recovery room.
 Over the next few hours, the anaesthetic will gradually wear off.
 The nurses on the ward will ensure the patient is comfortable and at ease.